Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Switch Pros Wiring on 5th Gen 4Runner

-If the overall size of a power module box in your engine bay is a concern, you may want to consider one that has solid-state relays.
-This typically allows for a smaller overall footprint due to the relays being directly soldered onto the PCB board.
-The downside to solid-state relays is that they are near impossible to service or repair in the field.
+If the overall size of a power module box in your engine bay is a concern, consider one that features solid-state relays.
+This typically allows for a smaller overall footprint, as the relays are directly soldered onto the PCB board.
+The downside to solid-state relays is that they are nearly impossible to service or repair in the field.

-If serviceability is your priority, you’ll want to consider a switch panel that has external relays.
+If serviceability is your priority, consider a switch panel with external relays.
 These power module boxes will have a slightly larger overall footprint.
 In exchange, they use relays and fuses that you can buy at any automotive parts store to swap out if needed.

 Final Overland Equipped Bracket Layout

 You can definitely make your own switch panel!
-If you have the skills needed, we have a great article on how to make your own DIY switch panel.
+If you have the necessary skills, we have a great article on how to create your own DIY switch panel.

 I don’t personally have the time or technical knowledge for the DIY route, but if you do, more power to you.
-I don’t fully trust in my own abilities, but the process seems fairly straightforward.
-The core components of a switch panel are fairly easy to be found and at a total parts cost of around $200, this is an excellent option for those on a tight budget.
-If you already have parts like wires, heat shrink, and the required tools on hand, the total project cost only goes down from there.
+I don’t fully trust my own abilities, but the process seems fairly straightforward.
+The core components of a switch panel are fairly easy to find, and at a total parts cost of around $200, this is an excellent option for those on a tight budget.
+If you already have parts like wires, heat shrink, and the required tools on hand, the total project cost decreases from there.

-If you decide to make your own, please show us!
+If you decide to make your own, please share it with us!

 Switch Trays

-Some people opt to just drill into the factory fuse box cover and mount the control module to that.
-This is obviously the no-cost option, but you risk making the fuse box no longer sealed from water intrusion.
+Some people opt to drill into the factory fuse box cover and mount the control module to that.
+This is obviously the no-cost option, but you risk the fuse box no longer being sealed against water intrusion.

 Switch Button & Faceplate Mounting